-A three day budget workshop attended by three officers was held in Seeta, which is located only one hour's drive from the Jinja office; each officer was paid full perdiem for the three nights at a rate of Us\$.300 per night, which amounted to Us\$.3,000 in total.
-There is no justification for the payment of such an allowance, given that ordinarily, the participants would have been provided full board accommodation in the hotel which would even be cheaper than paying officers the full daily perdiem of Us\$.300.
+A three day budget workshop attended by three officers was held in Seeta, which is located only one hour's drive from the Jinja office; each officer was paid full per diem for the three nights at a rate of Us\$.300 per night, which amounted to Us\$.3,000 in total.
+There is no justification for the payment of such an allowance, given that ordinarily, the participants would have been provided full board accommodation in the hotel, which would even be cheaper than paying officers the full daily per diem of US\$ 300.

-Having six people, including the executive secretary, to accompany two auditors for a field visit and all the six staff are paid allowances for two nights at a rate of Us\$.300 per night.
+Having six people, including the executive secretary, to accompany two auditors for a field visit and all the six staff are paid allowances for two nights at a rate of US\$ 300 per night.

-Invitation for a workshop for which an air ticket is paid for by the organizers but the officer opts to travel by road to a venue more than 800 km away.
-A total of Us\$.300 plus cost of fuel was expended in the process
+Invitation for a workshop for which the organizers but the officer pay for an air ticket opts to travel by road to a venue more than 800 km away.
+A total of US\$ 300 plus cost of fuel was expended in the process